progrupa/SmsBundle/README.md

-Progrupa Sms Bundle
+Progrupa SMS Bundle
 ==================
 Extensible Symfony2 bundle for sending simple SMS messages.

 ## Installation
 The bundle is available via composer, simply call `composer require progrupa/sms-bundle:dev-master` or add `"progrupa/sms-bundle": "dev-master"` to your composer.json and then call `composer update progrupa/sms-bundle`.

-Then enable the pundle in your AppKernel.php:
+Then enable the bundle in your AppKernel.php:
 ```
     new Progrupa\SmsBundle\ProgrupaSmsBundle()
 ```